Get CPR training for your team!

 If you have any questions feel free to email us at email@example.com

 CONTACT ONE OF OUR EXPERTS HERE

-When you understand what happens to the body after cardiac arrest, and how fast, you understand how important early CPR intervention is.
-The American Heart Association’s Chain of Survival (we’ve written about this for pediatric cases before) uses the word “early” over and over again.
+When you understand what happens to the body after cardiac arrest and how fast, you understand how important early CPR intervention is.
+The American Heart Association’s Chain of Survival (we’ve written about this for pediatric cases before) uses the word “early” repeatedly.

 The shorter the amount of time between a cardiac event and intervention, the higher the survival rate.
 Period.
 The whole chain of survival concept is intended to shorten the time each phase of intervention takes, from recognition to advanced care.

 One model, focused on adult victims, proposes three phases of physiological breakdown after cardiac arrest.
 It suggests differing care depending on the length of time that has passed since the event.
 We won’t get into the weeds regarding the feasibility of regular people intervening perfectly in real-world situations.
 Regardless, these phases are a useful way to understand what is happening in the body as time progresses.

 One very important note.
 This article uses the three-phase model as a way to talk about what’s happening physiologically after arrest.
 Please don’t interpret it as a recommended change to your training.
 As our understanding improves, training will change.
 Anytime you read something that feels different from your training, default to your training.

 In the first minutes after cardiac arrest, impacts on the rest of the body usually remain fairly minimal.
 (The body hasn’t used up its supply of oxygen.)
 The risk increases as time goes on and the body uses its remaining oxygen.